 Other factors that can increase your risk are:

-- Bracing/Taping: Your therapist may tape up your knee to avoid overloading the tendon and prevent pain during day to day activities.
+Your Physiotherapist may use modalities such as manual therapy techniques and acupuncture to reduce your pain, promote healing and restore function. and prescribe exercises.
+Your therapist may also tape up your knee using specific methods to help avoid overloading the tendon and prevent pain exacerbation during day to day activities.